polymer2714/NLP-BG/Readme.md

 ### Preparation

 Clone all files in the repository to a folder on your computer.
-Create a conda environment with all necessary dependencies with `conda env create -f linux_env.yml` (Linux) or `conda env create -f win_env.yml` (Windows) and activate it.
+Navigate to the folder, create a conda environment with all necessary dependencies with `conda env create -f linux_env.yml` (Linux) or `conda env create -f win_env.yml` (Windows) and activate it.

 ### Using the script

-Navigate to the folder contanining the files, start an interactive python session and run the script with:
+Navigate to the folder containing the files, start an interactive python session and run the script with:

 `python -i text_analysis.py`